George Washington's Farewell Address: Credit and government borrowing

 Washington provides strong support for the balanced federal budget, arguing that the nation's credit is an important source of strength and security.
 He urges the American people to preserve the national credit by avoiding war, avoiding unnecessary borrowing, and paying off any national debt accumulated in times of war as quickly as possible in times of peace so that future generations do not have to take on the financial burdens.
 Despite his warnings to avoid taking on debt, Washington does state his belief that sometimes it is necessary to spend money to prevent dangers or wars that will cost more if not properly prepared for.
 At these times, he argues, it is necessary for the people to cooperate by paying taxes to cover these precautionary expenses.
-He emphasizes how important it is for the government to be careful in choosing the items that will be taxed, but also ball the American people that, no matter how hard the government tries, there will never be a tax which is not inconvenient and unpleasant to those who must pay it.
+He emphasizes how important it is for the government to be careful in choosing the items that will be taxed, but also tells the American people that, no matter how hard the government tries, there will never be a tax which is not inconvenient and unpleasant to those who must pay it.